Martinson1252/TankWars_Unity/readme.md

 ## Tank Wars (Unfinished)
-It's a simple game created with Unity.
+It's a simple android mobile game created with Unity.
 Player has to eleminate all enemy tanks from the map, which are controlled by simple AI.